 Deceptive automotive marketing stinks and consumers are fed up with it

-My wife and I are in the market for a second car.
+My wife and I are in the market, looking for the best Car dealership near me, to purchase a second car.
 At least she is, which means I am.
 A few weeks ago she noticed a lease special advertised on the website of Ardmore Toyota.
 The ad was for a Toyota Camry LE lease with $0 and $189 per month.
 Just what my wife was looking for.

 We rushed in ready to sign a deal.
 When we got there here is what we discovered.

 - The advertised price is only for recent college graduates (was in the small print but we did not read it).

 - The car advertised does not have electric seats and unfortunately they did not carry that car (not we don’t have it stock…we don’t even order it!)(So even if we were recent college graduates they still could not have lived up to the promise of the ad.)